SoA-UET/frontend-customer-web/docs/services/core/S01_Consultation_Service.md

     response coming in several chunks to Core Portal (Frontend) via H19 (`text:start`, `text:chunk` and `text:stop` events).

+7. Core Consultation Service (S01) also collects the AI-generated response chunks, concatenates them into a full text, and saves it as a new message into its database.

+    In case S02 returns an error response with content "FORWARD", S01 creates an artificial
+    message in the conversation to notify the customer that AI Agent could not answer the question, and that any new messages will be forwarded to a human agent at a partner system.
+Also, S01 updates the conversation `status` to `FORWARDING`.

 ### Subthread Flow 1: Customer Satisfaction Analysis

 This is asynchronous and must be done in a separate thread,